 A study published in the Quarterly Journal of Economics in 2015 — titled “Do Pharmacists Buy Bayer?
 Informed Shoppers and the Brand Premium” — found that pharmacists who bought over-the-counter headache medications chose national brands instead of store brands only 9 percent of the time.
 By comparison, the average consumer chose brand names 26 percent of the time.

 The researchers arrived at similar results when looking at how professional chefs shop for groceries.

-Sometimes brand-name products have something unique to offer.
+Sometimes brand-name products offer something unique.
 Often, though, they don’t.
 Here’s how to draw your own conclusions:

 - Read labels.
 Hold the brand-name product next to its generic counterpart and compare the lists of ingredients on the labels.
-In the case of over-the-counter medicines, look for “active” ingredients — the components of the medicine.
+In the case of over-the-counter medicines, look for “active” ingredients.

 - Run your own comparison.
-Experiment by purchasing a brand-name product and using it alongside a generic.
-Diapers, for example, or paper towels.
-Generics differ, so give several off-brand products or store-branded versions a try to draw your own conclusions about when it’s worthwhile to spend extra on a national brand.
+Experiment by purchasing a brand-name product and using it alongside a generic — diapers or paper towels, for example.
+Generics differ, so give several off-brand or store-branded products a try to draw your own conclusions about when it’s worthwhile to spend extra on a national brand.

 Taraskyuk Igor / Shutterstock.com

 Choose store brands and save money — that’s if you must buy bottled water.
-But for serious savings, forget bottled water entirely and drink tap water — the quintessential generic!
-If you’re still not sure, get a good filter and run your tap water through it.
+For serious savings, forget bottled water entirely and drink tap water — the quintessential generic.
+If you’re still unsure, get a good filter and run your tap water through it.

-Here’s why tap water trumps bottled water.
 Even generic bottled water is a lot more expensive and not necessarily any safer than tap water.
-In fact, about a quarter of the bottled water sold in stores comes from a tap, according to the National Resources Defense Council, which adds:
+An estimated one-quarter or more of bottled water comes from a tap, according to the National Resources Defense Council.
+The nonprofit adds: